 Remember that you need adults willing and able to supervise, or request that parents to stay with their children.

 For complete childcare, you might consider a wedding crèche.
-Companies like Rascals HQ can offer a professionally staffed crèche at your wedding venue for as many hours as you need.
+Companies like A Little Something Extra can offer a professionally staffed crèche at your wedding venue for as many hours as you need.